-A Thousand Empty Bowls: Notes Towards a Manifesto
+A Thousand Empty Bowls: A Provocation

 “I tried to map a space where the everyday was the focus.
 An everyday that is at one level a source of massive oppression; but which we know can be transformed, into something liberating, poetic, savage and beautiful – even if we know that this has happened very rarely and very briefly; an everyday in which perception is no longer on ‘automatic’…”

 Ron Hunt: ‘Icteric’ and ‘Poetry must be made by all / Transform the World’: A note on a lost and suppressed avant-garde and exhibition (Papers in Art & Education, 2010).

 There is more poetry to be found by staring into a back-yard ants’ nest, at a malfunctioning neon sign in a bus terminal or through the thinly whitewashed glass of a broken window than there is in most gatherings of poems.